poezio/slixmpp/docs/getting_started/echobot.rst

 .. code-block:: python

     if sys.version_info < (3, 0):
-        from sleekxmpp.util.misc_ops import setdefaultencoding
+        from slixmpp.util.misc_ops import setdefaultencoding
         setdefaultencoding('utf8')

 .. warning::

-    Until we are able to ensure that SleekXMPP will always use Unicode in Python2.6+, this may cause issues embedding SleekXMPP into other applications which assume ASCII encoding.
+    Until we are able to ensure that Slixmpp will always use Unicode in Python2.6+, this may cause issues embedding Slixmpp into other applications which assume ASCII encoding.

 Creating the EchoBot Class
 --------------------------